medikoo/modules-webmake/README.md

 Webmake cares only about bringing NodeJS modules format to other environments.
 Conceptually it's addition to ECMAScript and not port of Node.js to browser.
 It makes NodeJS modules format runnable in any environment that speaks at least ECMAScript 3.
 You can bundle with Webmake for Browser, TV, Adobe Photoshop or maybe a modern dishwasher.

 When comparing with other CJS bundlers, main difference would be that Webmake completely follows resolution logic as it works in Node.js.
-It resolves both packages and modules exactly as Node.js, and it doesn't introduce any extra different ways to do that.
+It resolves both packages and modules exactly as Node.js, and it doesn't introduce any different ways to do that.
 Thanks to that, you can be sure that your modules are runnable in it's direct form both on server and client-side.

 Other important difference is that Webmake doesn't do full AST scan to parse require's out of modules, it relies on [find-requires](https://github.com/medikoo/find-requires#find-requires--find-all-require-calls) module, which does only what's necessary to resolve dependencies list, and that makes it a noticeably faster solution.